viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 From there, you can change the angle of your servo by increments of 1 or 10 degrees.

 Move the servo to 0 degrees, and attach the emotion wheel to the servo with the happy emoji facing upwards and centered.
-We found that set up this way, the following positions accurately show the corresponding emojis, but you can verify and update the tutorial code if needed:
+We found that if set up this way, the following positions accurately show the corresponding emojis, but you can verify and update the tutorial code if needed:

 * happy: 0 degrees
 * angry: 75 degrees